Jim Eisenhower: Legal career

-James is of counsel at the Philadelphia law firm Dilworth Paxson LLP where he focuses his practice on government and regulatory matters and white-collar criminal defense.
-He has been named to the "Best Lawyers in America" list many times including in 2022.
-James has represented public officials in federal and state ethics investigations, advised clients in federal, state and local campaign finance matters, and has represented the Pennsylvania Gaming Control Board, as well a national financial institution in Philadelphia and Pennsylvania regulatory matters.

-Some of his major representations include:

-In 2006, he led a team of attorneys representing Don Barden in his winning the Pittsburgh gaming license.
-Barden was the sole minority awardee for a Pennsylvania gaming license.

-In 2011, James was lead counsel in representing the Pennsylvania Gaming Control Board in the revocation of the Foxwoods gaming license resulting in a $50 million forfeiture to the Commonwealth.
-This was the largest gaming related forfeiture in the history of the Commonwealth.

-In 2017, he represented the former chief of staff to Governor Ed Rendell in a federal criminal matter.

-In 2019, James represented US Congressman Bob Brady in a federal criminal investigation.

-James is also an assistant professor at Temple University School of Law.
-He teaches Jurisprudence, the Philosophy of Law, and US Election law.
+James was an assistant professor at Temple University School of Law.
+He taught Jurisprudence, the Philosophy of Law, and US election law.
+He also served a law clerk for the Honorable J.Sydney Hoffman, Superior Court of Pennsylvania.

 Government career

 James served as former Pennsylvania Governor Ed Rendell's chief criminal justice advisor during Rendell's 2002 gubernatorial election.
 After Rendell's election, Eisenhower served on the "Governor's Cabinet for Children and Families" within the Pennsylvania Department of Public Welfare.
 From 1994 to 1997 he served as Chief Counsel of the Police Advisory Commission of Philadelphia.

 In 2005, Rendell named him Chairman of the Pennsylvania Intergovernmental Cooperation Authority, the inter-governmental body that regulates finances for the city of Philadelphia.
 During the governorship of Rendell, James also chaired the Pennsylvania Commission on Crime and Delinquency (PCCD), the commonwealth's lead agency for criminal justice, children delinquency prevention and the protection of victims of crime.

 In 2019, Governor Tom Wolf appointed James to the Pennsylvania Court of Judicial Discipline.
-He is currently President Judge of the 8 member Court.
+He was President Judge of the eight member Court from 2022–2023.